 As part of The Hunting Ground Australia Project, the Australian Human Rights Centre at UNSW, led by Professor Andrea Durbach, is undertaking the Strengthening Australian Universities’ Responses to Sexual Assault and Harassment research project.

-The aim is to develop a model protocol and policy framework – informed by the national survey data and analysis and comparative research – that will be available as a resource for use and adaptation across the Australian university sector.
+The aim is to develop a model protocol and policy framework – informed by the national survey data and analysis and comparative international research – that will be available as a resource for use and adaptation across the Australian university sector.

 Ethics & Consent Training